How to Take Driving Lessons

 Start Preparing for Your Theory Test.

-You must pass your driving theory test before you take your practical driving test.
+You must pass your driving theory test before you take your practical driving test, but you can start practical driving lessons at this point.
 You can use software or books to revise and prepare for your theory test.
 The theory test is a set of multiple choice questions and hazard perception clips which you will be tested on.
 The multiple choice questions are based on informaton from 3 books: The Highway Code, Know Your Traffic Signs and Driving - The Essential Skills.
 You can purchase these books online or the High Street.
 You can practice both parts of the Theory Test online and Hazard Perception.

 Book Your Theory Test.